CUADProjectTeam/website-legacy/README.md

 A bit of CUAD history here:

-Before we became a project team, we were a club known as ARC:
-Aerial Robotics Cornell.
+Before we became a project team, we were a club known as ARC: Aerial Robotics at Cornell.
 Depending on when you read this, this is either a very recent memory or new information.
 In 2020, the club essentially went dormant due to a variety of factors, including COVID and a lack of members as many had graduated.